 After discussing all of the options for putting nest boxes out to help the cavity nesters that are looking for nesting sites, the next question I get is what species might be attracted to their nest boxes.
 Here are some of the most common cavity nesting species that might visit your backyard.

 Wrens will typically go after the same types of nest boxes as chickadees.
 You can attract Carolina wrens in the east, Bewick’s wrens in the west, and house wrens throughout the country.

 More people want to attract bluebirds to nest in their yards than any other species!
 In the east, you can attract Eastern Bluebirds and out west you can get both Western and Mountain Bluebirds depending on where you are.
 They do tend to be harder to attract than the wrens and chickadees.

-Although many swallow species aren’t cavity nesters, both Tree and Violet-green Swallows will make use of nesting boxes.
-While Tree Swallows can be found throughout the US, Violet-green Swallows are only found in the western US.
+Although many swallow species aren’t cavity nesters, both tree and violet-green swallows will make use of nesting boxes.
+While tree swallows can be found throughout the country, violet-green swallows are only found in the western United States.